Highway-Kebabbery/Job-Scraper/README.md

 ****Pore through scrape_jobs.py and write down everything I've learned.

 ****In scrape_jobs.py, I need to change all instances of "cd" to "wd"

+****Do I want to add version to _schedule\*.sh to get an exact filepath?
+Search all scripts and readme for notes about using right version as this would eliminate that issue.
+****Figure out how to add validation for project version... which I guess would remove the need to set it manually.
+That's best case scenario.

 Initial test results: